MarketSquare/robotframework-robocop/docs/rules.rst

    Parameter ``{{ rule_doc.severity_threshold.param_name }}`` will be used to determine issue severity depending on the thresholds.

-   When configuring thresholds remember to also set ``{{ rule_doc.severity_threshold.param_name }}`` - its value should be lower or equal to lowest value in the threshold.
+   When configuring thresholds remember to also set ``{{ rule_doc.severity_threshold.param_name }}`` - its value should be lower or equal to the lowest value in the threshold.

 {% endif %}